Vincent-Millane/cname-cloaking_and_tracking/README.md

-# DNS blocking lists, Pihole, Unbound for cname-cloacking, trackers or intrusive advertising.
+# DNS blocking lists, Pihole, trackers or intrusive advertising, Unbound for cname-cloacking.

 **Table of Contents**